getpelican/pelican/docs/settings.rst

 .. data:: TYPOGRIFY_DASHES = 'default'

-   How should Typogrify set up the smartypants filter to interpret multiple hyphen-minus characters?
-A single ASCII hyphen-minus characters is always rendered as a hyphen.
-By ``default`` only em-dashes would be generated, by typing double hyphens.
-The ``oldschool``-style would cause both en-dashes and em-dashes to be rendered, by typing 2 and 3 hyphen-minus characters, respectively.
-The ``oldschool_inverted`` setting causes them to be interpreted the other way around.
+   This setting controls how Typogrify sets up the Smartypants filter to interpret multiple dash/hyphen/minus characters.
+A single ASCII dash character (``-``) is always rendered as a hyphen.
+The ``default`` setting does not handle en-dashes and converts double-hyphens into em-dashes.
+The ``oldschool`` setting renders both en-dashes and em-dashes when it sees two (``--``) and three (``---``) hyphen characters, respectively.
+The ``oldschool_inverted`` setting turns two hyphens into an em-dash and three hyphens into an en-dash.

 .. data:: SUMMARY_MAX_LENGTH = 50